Toloka/docs/en/guide/concepts/budget.md

 ## Fees {#comission}

 The requester is charged a fee for using Toloka — a percentage of the cost of tasks including [rewards](bonus.md).
-It is 30%, but not less than $0.001.

 The amount by project is shown in your [profile]({{ profile }}) (on the {% if locale == "en-com" %}**Spent**{% endif %} tab).
 You can see total fees for the pool tasks on the pool page (the {% if locale == "en-com" %}**Budget spent (+ markup)**{% endif %} and {% if locale == "en-com" %}**Approximate budget (+ markup)**{% endif %} fields).